-- 3. Scenario analysis: Scenario analysis can be defined as multiple sensitivity analyses performed at the same time which assess the resilience of the Bank.
-A stress scenario is supposed to be forward looking and identify possible events or changes in market conditions that could adversely impact the Bank.
+- 3. Scenario analysis: Scenario analysis can be defined as multiple sensitivity analyses performed at the same time which assess the resilience of an institution.
+A stress scenario is supposed to be forward-looking and identify possible events or changes in market conditions that could adversely impact the Bank.
 The scenario should address the main risk factors that the Bank may be exposed to.
-The scenario should be severe but plausible and at the same time be consistent internally as well as economically.
-The Bank has recently added climate risk as one of the risk factors in the scenario analysis. - 4.
+The scenario should be severe but plausible and at the same time be consistent internally as well as economically. - 4.
 Specific events: Under this type of stress testing, the Bank assesses specific current or imminent events that could have an extensive impact on its operations, the risk mitigating actions that can be taken to reduce the likelihood of these events materialising and to minimise the impact for the Bank. - 5.
-Reputational risk stress test: Qualitative stress testing due to reputational risk is conducted by experts from across the Bank.
+Reputational risk stress test: Qualitative stress testing due to reputational risk are performed by experts from across the Bank.
 The experts come up with a scenario that could damage the Bank's reputation and analyse how the scenario affects the Bank's reputation, the impact it has on different stakeholders, the likelihood that it would have this effect and discuss possible countermeasures.
 The discussions are documented and summarised in the Bank's ICAAP Stress Testing Results.

 The key assumptions for a scenario analysis and other significant stress tests are developed in cooperation with the Bank's Chief Economist, business units, ARC and the Board.
 The results from stress tests are compared with the Bank's capital target, other risk appetite measures and risk limits.
-If the results indicate a breach in the Bank's capital targets or other risk appetite or strategic measures, remedial actions may be suggested, depending on the severity and likelihood of such a breach.
+If the results indicate a breach in the Bank's capital targets or other risk appetite or strategic measures, remedial actions may be suggested, depending on the severity and likelihood of such a breach